chenlwilson/databases/README.md

-# databases: A mySQL database exercise
+# databases: A MySQL database exercise

 This is a project I completed as a student at [hackreactor](http://hackreactor.com).